PENGUINLIONG/spirq-rs/README.md

 Please refer to the attached examples:

-* [query](examples/query/main.rs): Query separate entry points in SPIR-V binaries.
-* [pipeline](examples/pipeline/main.rs): Query a (conceptual) pipeline built from multiple shader modules.
-* [spirv-spec](examples/spirv-spec/main.rs): Reflection of an example fragment shader program, which can be found in section 1.10 of the SPIR-V specification.
 * [walk](examples/walk/main.rs): Enumerate offsets, symbols and types of all descriptor variables.
-* [sampler-state](examples/sampler-state/main.rs): Separable sampler state support for HLSL-sourced SPIR-Vs.
 * [inspect](examples/inspect/main.rs): Customize shader reflection with your own inspector function.
-* [benchmark](examples/benchmark/main.rs): Feel how fast SPIR-Q can be.
-(The log was generated from a `release` run.)
-* [ray-tracing](examples/ray-tracing/main.rs): Vulkan ray-tracing shader support.
 * [gallery](examples/gallery/main.rs): All data types in GLSL.

 Sample output are attached in the same directories as the code files.